482 Temporary Skill Shortage Visa

 Several important changes, expected to come into effect in late November 2024, will broaden the scope of the TSS visa program and provide more opportunities for both local employers and skilled international workers.

-From 23 November 2024 onwards, the work experience requirement for the subclass 482 visa applicant will be reduced from 2 years to 1 year for all streams.
+The Government has announced that from 23 November 2024 onwards, the work experience requirement for the subclass 482 visa applicant will be reduced from 2 years to 1 year for all streams.
 This change will enable visa applicants to apply for their visas sooner.
+However, as of present, the government has not released formal legislation to support the change.

 The Australian government has also announced plans to introduce a new "Skills in Demand" visa, which will replace the current TSS visa program by the end of 2024.
 This visa will focus on attracting workers in industries facing chronic skill shortages and will offer more streamlined pathways to permanent residency.
 Proposals have been made by Jobs and Skills Australia to remove certain occupations from the skilled occupation list for the "Skills in Demand" visa.
 This is by no means final, but may be indicative of what is to come.